The Top 12 Best Supplements for Runners

 The best supplements for runners

-I do not recommend taking supplements unless you know for certain there is a need for them.
+I do not recommend taking dietary supplements unless you know for certain there is a need for them.
 I have over-supplemented with both Vitamin D and Iron in which my levels were near toxic levels and overly taxed my liver.

 In this case, a doctor told me to take these supplements, missed my recheck, and therefore did not adjust the level I was taking, leading to over-supplementation.